N.U.in and Northeastern’s Curriculum

 Q. How do I know which courses I should select?

-A. Location-specific curricula will be available on the N.U.in Program website in the coming weeks to help guide your selection.
-If you are still not sure which class(es) to select after reviewing the curriculum, you should go ahead and pick the courses that you feel best align with your academic needs and interests.
+A. Please reference The N.U.in Program Curriculum page for your location to help guide your selection.
+If you are still not sure which classes to select after reviewing the curriculum, you should go ahead during the early June initial course selection process and pick the courses that you feel best align with your academic needs and interests.
 Remember that you will have the chance to consult with your Northeastern University academic advising office to finalize your course selections before your program launches.

 Q. Why are some or most of my classes already selected for me?